cblgh/cerca/README.md

 [general]
-name = "" # whatever you want to name your forum; primarily used as display in tab titles conduct_url = "" # optional + recommended: if omitted, the CoC checkboxes in /register will be hidden language = "English" # Swedish, English. contributions for more translations welcome!
+name = "" # whatever you want to name your forum; primarily used as display in tab titles conduct_url = "" # optional + recommended: if omitted, the CoC checkboxes in /register will be hidden language = "English" # Swedish, English and a few others. contributions for more translations welcome!

 [rss]
 feed_name = "" # defaults to [general]'s name if unset